We have moved!

 The body’s immune system produces cells that fight infection and disease.
 When something in the immune system goes awry, these disease-fighting cells start attacking healthy cells.
 No one knows exactly what triggers the immune system to backfire, but genetic predisposition and environmental factors are known to play a part.

-“Autoimmune diseases often mimic symptoms of other conditions, and the symptoms may appear in parts of the body that make no sense from a systemic point of view,” said Petros Efthimiou, M.D., associate chief of rheumatology at NewYork-Presbyterian Brooklyn Methodist Hospital.
+“Autoimmune diseases often mimic symptoms of other conditions, and the symptoms may appear in parts of the body that make no sense from a systemic point of view,” said Petros Efthimiou, M.D., A.Chief of Rheumatology at NewYork-Presbyterian Brooklyn Methodist Hospital.
 For instance, a patient with psoriasis might visit a dermatologist to receive treatment for her inflamed and red, patchy skin, never realizing that the increased joint pain in her fingers is part of the same disease: psoriatic arthritis.
 Or a woman may wake, confused by the combination of stiffness in her knees and a butterfly-patterned rash across her cheeks, not knowing the tell-tale signs of lupus, in which the immune system attacks healthy tissue in different parts of the body, causing painful inflammation.

 Women experience autoimmune disorders significantly more often than men, and rates are highest among those with Hispanic and African ancestry.